shuhia/reddit-clone/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by [Reddit](https://www.reddit.com/)
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://www.codecademy.com/paths/front-end-engineer-career-path/tracks/fecp-react-and-redux-portfolio-project/modules/fecp-reddit-client/kanban_projects/reddit-client).
-- Many thanks to...
+- Many thanks to Codecademy and all collaborators.

 ## Contact
+Created by [Alex On](https://www.linkedin.com/in/alex-on-0a08b8107/) - feel free to contact me!

+Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!

 Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!